ich777/mos-docs/Quick_Start/Start_Network_Configuration.md

 ---

-## Summary
+# ✅ Summary

-The Network Interfaces configuration defines how MOS connects to your network and how services are exposed.

-Correct configuration is essential for:
-- Web interface accessibility
+MOS networking supports:

+- Multiple network interfaces
+- Bridge networking
+- VLAN configuration
+- Static or DHCP networking
-- Container and VM networking
+- IPv4 and IPv6

-- Stable server operation
+Network changes are protected by a **60-second rollback mechanism** to prevent accidental loss of connectivity.